johandry/blog/content/post/intro-microservice-in-go-1.md

 ---
 title: "Introduction to Microservices in Go, part 1"
 date: 2017-11-10T14:20:08-08:00
-draft: true
 ---

-# Introduction to Microservices in Go, part 1

 This is a very simple example about how to build a microservice in Go.
 It's meant for a quick Go and Microservices tutorial series covering from the a RESTful API to gRPC on Kubernetes.